LabyMod/labymod4-api-wiki/docs/pages/server/addons/voicechat/mute.md

 ### Via the AddonProtocol

-While not recommended, it is also possible to send the mutes directly via the `AddonProtocol` of the `VoiceChatIntegration`.<br/>
+While not recommended, it is also possible to send the mutes directly via the `AddonProtocol` of the `VoiceChatIntegration`.

+???+ danger "Important Note"

-But keep in mind, that you will have to store all the mutes yourself and send them to every player manually.
+    When sending mutes directly via the `AddonProtocol` of the `VoiceChatIntegration`, you will have to store all mutes yourself and send them to every player manually.

 ```java
 // Create or get a List of mutes (array is also possible)